oncase/tarantulla-youtube/CONTRIBUTING.md

-# # Contributing to `Tarantulla-Twitter`
+# # Contributing to `Tarantulla-youtube`

-We'd love for you to contribute to our source code and to make `Tarantulla-twitter Module` even better than it is today!
+We'd love for you to contribute to our source code and to make `Tarantulla-youtube Module` even better than it is today!
 Here are the guidelines we'd like you to follow:

 - [Code of Conduct](#coc)